Anton Ekeroth

-Anton Ekeroth (born 16 September 2001) is a Swedish footballer who plays as a left back for Hamkam in the Norwegian Eliteserien.
+Anton Ekeroth (born 16 September 2001) is a Swedish footballer who plays as a left back for Sigma Olomouc in the Czech Czech First League.

 Ekeroth started his youth career in a small club.
 He played youth football for Kalmar FF, being loaned briefly to IFK Berga in 2020 while mostly playing for Kalmar's P19 Allsvenskan team.
 In 2021 he spent the entire season on loan to Kalmar's cooperation club Oskarshamns AIK.

 He then moved to Superettan and AFC Eskilstuna in 2022.
 His first Superettan goal secured one point against Östersund in August 2023.

 Shortly after that, he moved to the newly relegated club AC Horsens in the Danish 1st Division.
 He immediately became a starting player for Horsens.
 Shortly after the start of the 2024–25 Danish 1st Division, Ekeroth was bought by Hamkam in Norway.
 Ekeroth was determined to grab the chance to play in a first-tier league.